strangemethod/suzuki/README.md

 *--Shunryu Suzuki*

 ## Gulp
-Gulp is used to compile SASS from teh `/sass` directory into style.css.
+Gulp is used to compile:
+- SASS from the `/sass` directory into style.css.
+- JS from the `/js` directory into main.js

-Simply run `gulp` in the theme directory to watch for SASS changes.
+Simply run `gulp` in the theme directory to watch for SASS and JS changes.

-## Metabox
-The author believes that the default Wordpress authoring interface should be considered harmful when used as a CMS for non-blog websites.

-Metabox (https://wordpress.org/plugins/meta-box/) is used to create sane content editing environment.